14 Epic Business Intelligence Tools for B2B Teams

 #14.
 Chartio.
 More actionable and democratized business intelligence.

 A sleek, streamlined business intelligence platform, Chartio has quickly established itself as a leader amongst the emerging crop of agile platforms predicated on taking massive swaths of disparate, disconnected data and fusing them into simplified, actionable business analytics.
-A savior for teams that are swimming in data and technology, but need more immediate insights and clear directives.
+This business intelligence tool is a savior for teams that are swimming in data and technology, but need more immediate insights and clear directives.

 Best for: Operations leaders that need to reduce lag time, broaden relevance, and increase synchronization across business intelligence tools.

 Get the 2017 Trends & Tech Guide for B2B Sales + Marketing

 The 2017 Trends and Tech Guide for B2B Sales and Marketing is free to download at b2btrendsandtech.com.
 Just enter your email and get instant access to the 38 page guide, chock full of original analysis and full profiles of 112 unique software solutions to help you meet your business needs this year.